antoniofull/antoniofullone.com/src/_posts/22 Years/index.md

 path: '/blog/22-years'
 layout: post
 title: 22 Years
-date: 2015-09-24 06:25:00
+date: 2015-09-24
 category: personal
 introduction: "It's been a long time since my father passed away"
 status: 'published'
 ---

 Today it’s my birthday.
 22 Years ago on this day I turned 16th.
 22 Years ago on this day my father died.

-Every year on this day I wake up living the same scene:
-I see my mum crying, my sisters in shock, my little sister taken away by my aunt.

-It could have happened a day later or before, but no, it happened just on my birthday.
+Every year on this day I wake up living the same scene, I see my mum crying, my sisters in shock, my little sister taken away by my aunt.It could have happened a day later or before, but no, it happened just on my birthday.

 A lot of people told me that was a “sign of the destiny” but I don’t believe in that, I don’t believe in those religious things, I just know that he’s gone, just on the most important day of my life.